mirage/irmin.org/data/tutorial/06_backend.md

 - `mem`: checks whether or not a key exists
 - `find`: returns the value associated with a key (if it exists)

-When creating a new backend, you can utilize the functions in `Irmin.Backend.Conf` to work with `Irmin.config` values.
+When creating a new backend, utilise the functions in `Irmin.Backend.Conf` to work with `Irmin.config` values.
 Additionally, each backend should register a new config specification using `Irmin.Backend.Conf.Spec`: